WebCuratorTool/webcurator/webcurator-docs/guides/developer-guide.rst

 The following platforms have been used during the development of the Web Curator Tool:

--  Sun Solaris 10

 -  Red Hat Linux EL3.

--  Ubuntu GNU/Linux 16.04 LTS and later
+-  Ubuntu GNU/Linux 16.04, 18.04 LTS

+-  Mint GNU/Linux 19.1 LTS

--  Windows 7 Ultimate, Windows 2000, Windows XP Pro, Windows Server 2003
+-  Windows 7 Ultimate, Windows 10

 Web Application Server platforms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Web Curator Tool currently requires that its `.war` components run in a
+The Web Curator Tool is built on top of the Spring Boot framework.
+Each component is compiled and run
-Web Application Server.

-Development has used Tomcat (currently version 8.x) Web Application Server for
-development.
-Testing has also taken place using jetty.
+separately, as either a `.war` or `.jar` binary, which contains it's own embedded Apache Tomcat server.

+Previous versions of WCT (< v2.0.2) were required to run in a dedicated Apache Tomcat Web Application server.

 Database platforms
 ~~~~~~~~~~~~~~~~~~